Defining Open Educational Resources

 What’s the difference between learning materials we describe as “OERs” and learning materials we describe as “zero-cost” or “free?”

-The critical thing that sets OERs apart from cost-free resources is that they have what is colloquially referred to as “open licenses.”
-This means the author/creator has chosen an intellectual property license to allow their work to be available for others to use, share, and even update, revise, or build upon.
+The critical thing that sets O.E.R. apart from cost-free resources is that they have what is colloquially referred to as “open licenses.”
+This means the author/creator has chosen an intellectual property license to allow their work to be available for others to use, share, and even update, revise, and build upon.

 - Retain – permission to own, archive, and make copies of the content

 - Reuse – permission to reuse content in its unaltered form

 - Remix – permission to combine original or revised content with other content to create something new

 - Redistribute – permission to share copies with others in its original, revised or remixed form

 No. OERs can be any type of educational content and can be singular or a collection of learning objects: videos, simulations, images, podcasts, blogs, textbooks, and any variety of textual material, like lecture notes.
 OERs are often delivered in digital formats online, but they can be in print as well.